sentrysoftware/sentrysoftware.github.io/src/site/markdown/code-of-conduct.md

 keywords: conduct, ethics, contributor, code, covenant
-description: Sentry Software pledges to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+description: MetricsHub pledges to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
 <!--
   ╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲╱╲
-  Open Sentry Web Site
+  Open MetricsHub Web Site
   ჻჻჻჻჻჻
-  Copyright 2023 - 2024 Sentry Software
+  Copyright 2025 MetricsHub
   ჻჻჻჻჻჻
   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal